Happy-Go-Lucky (2008 film): Plot

 Zoe, Poppy, and Poppy's youngest sister, Suzy, go to visit Poppy and Suzy's pregnant middle sister, Helen, who lives with her husband in Southend-on-Sea.
 After dinner, Helen, who is much more serious than Poppy and Suzy, tells Poppy that she needs to "take life seriously", "not get drunk every night", and plan for the future, like her.
 Poppy responds that she is happy with her life as it is, and Helen is the one who ends up storming off, saying she feels like she is being attacked for choosing the more conventional life.

 Returning home, Poppy sees Scott standing across the street from her flat, but he runs away when she calls his name.
 Poppy goes out on a date with Tim, and Scott sees her with Tim when he picks her up for her next driving lesson.
 She asks Scott why he had run off, but he insists he was visiting his mother in Stevenage at the time she saw him.
-Scott is even more irritable than usual, however, and he drives erratically while ranting about other drivers and society.
-When Poppy gets in the driver's seat, she tells Scott that he is in no condition to give a driving lesson, and she will drive them back to her flat.
-He tries to get his keys back and ultimately grabs her and shakes her, but she manages to escape his grasp.
-Then, in a long, rambling diatribe, Scott accuses Poppy of trying to seduce him, revealing his romantic feelings for her.
-Although she is able to calm him down enough to feel comfortable giving the keys back, when meekly he asks, "Same time next week?", she sadly informs him that they have had their last lesson and walks home.
+Scott is even more irritable than usual, driving erratically while ranting about other drivers and society.
+When Poppy gets in the driver's seat, she tells Scott that he is in no condition to drive, and that she will drive them back to her flat.
+He tries to get his keys back and ultimately grabs her and shakes her, but she escapes his grasp.
+In a long, rambling diatribe, Scott accuses Poppy of trying to seduce him, revealing his romantic feelings for her.
+Although she is able to calm him down enough to feel comfortable giving the keys back, when he meekly asks, "Same time next week?", she sadly informs him that they have had their last lesson and walks home.

-Poppy and Zoe rent a rowboat in Regent's Park, and Zoe tells Poppy that she "can't make everyone happy."
+Poppy and Zoe rent a rowboat in Regent's Park, and Zoe tells Poppy that she "can't make everyone happy".
 Poppy cheerfully dismisses the advice, then takes a mobile call from Tim, greeting him with, "Missing me already?"